danielballan/personal-blog/content/posts/2020-03-07-reader-protocol.md

-Real scientific data analysis typically involves combining data from multiple instruments, research groups, or techniques, each with their own storage formats (e.g. CSV vs. TIFF) or layouts and metdata conventions within a given format (e.g. NeXuS HDF5 vs. NetCDF HDF5).
+Real scientific data analysis typically involves combining data from multiple instruments, research groups, or techniques, each with their own storage formats (e.g. CSV vs. TIFF) or layouts and metadata conventions within a given format (e.g. NeXuS HDF5 vs. NetCDF HDF5).

 Established libraries provide a succinct enough way to load many formats into